kissgyorgy/my-stars/README.md

 ## Rust

+- [andir/npins](https://github.com/andir/npins) - Nix dependency pinning.
+Very similar to Niv but has a few features that I personally wanted.
 - [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
 Ghost in the machine!
 - [stvnksslr/uv-migrator](https://github.com/stvnksslr/uv-migrator) - tool for migrating to the uv package manager
 - [tamasfe/taplo](https://github.com/tamasfe/taplo) - A TOML toolkit written in Rust